-40. A number of important developments demonstrate progress in addressing the situation of persons with disabilities such as: the launching of the Samoa Disability Program now called the Samoa Disability Partnership Programme coordinated by the MWCSD and financially supported by Australia and includes setting up of the Mobility Services Unit at the Ministry of Health; a UNCRPD comprehensive legislative review in 2016; second National Disability Policy, a Gender Disaster Management Policy, Disability Disaster Management Policy and especially the review of the National Building Code of Samoa in 2020,11 the LERA Act, Election Act to ensure provisions were included for persons with disabilities.
+40. A number of important developments demonstrate progress in addressing the situation of persons with disabilities such as: the launching of the Samoa Disability Program now called the Samoa Disability Partnership Programme coordinated by the MWCSD and financially supported by Australia and includes setting up of the Mobility Services Unit at the Ministry of Health; a UNCRPD comprehensive legislative review in 2016; second National Disability Policy, a Gender Disaster Management Policy, Disability Disaster Management Policy and especially the review of the National Building Code of Samoa in 2020, 11 the LERA Act, Election Act to ensure provisions were included for persons with disabilities.
 To improve on policy and relevant interventions, data and statistics are crucial.
 Hence, the 2018 Samoa disability monograph was an important step forward to documenting the extent of disabilities and impact on people's lives, access to services and employment opportunities.

-41. The Samoa disability monograph helped confirm the disability prevalence rate for Samoa given the three different classifications of disability and degrees of difficulty.
+- 41. The Samoa disability monograph helped confirm the disability prevalence rate for Samoa given the three different classifications of disability and degrees of difficulty.
 This confirms that 7.1% of Samoa's population five years and older have some difficulties while one in every fifty or 2% faces a lot of difficulties (this is the Washington Group recommended cut off point for disability).
 Across the regions, Savaii has the largest percentage of persons with a disability.
 Most persons with disabilities were found in the middle quintile (22%), 66% have access to improved drinking water and 97% have access to improved sanitation facilities.
 Thus, there is no disadvantage for persons with disabilities when accessing improved water and sanitation facilities however their wealth status and access to clean energy sources needs improvements.
-The findings of the 2018 Monograph further shows significant disparities exist in education and economic activities that require urgent policy and programmatic attention.

-42. Inclusive education that enables the participation of all including those with disabilities is a priority of the Government.
+The findings of the 2018 Monograph further shows significant disparities exist in education and economic activities that require urgent policy and programmatic attention. - 42.
+Inclusive education that enables the participation of all including those with disabilities is a priority of the Government.
 An Inclusive Education Unit at the MESC and the Inclusive Education (IE) Policy for Students Living with Disability 2015 provide a framework to improve educational opportunities for children with disabilities.
 Teacher training have been conducted on the learning requirements for students living with disabilities.
 A growing number of children with a disability are attending school.
-Students with special needs are attending tertiary institutions but the PSET are not adequately recording information on their attendance/participation lations to ensure they are CRPD compliant and the need for the development of a disability Act.
+Students with special needs are attending tertiary institutions but the PSET are not adequately recording information on their attendance/participation - 43.
+The VNR process revealed the further need for disaggregated data for all SDGs to better reflect the situation of persons with disabilities and to ensure all sectors reflect interventions for them and their inclusion.
+There are still pending recommendations from the Samoa Law Reform review that need to be addressed such as ensuring the completion of the necessary review of other national legislations to ensure they are CRPD compliant and the need for the development of a disability Act.
 The current COVID-19 State of Emergency and the inclusion by government of sign language in all of the Prime Minister's daily media programme has in partnership with NOLA been an important step in ensuring inclusivity and also raised the importance and visibility of the issues of persons with disabilities.
 This has led to more government ministries coordinating COVID-19 to prioritise translation of information into accessible formats.